Can a Crime Be Waived So I Can Get a Green Card?

 Waiver Filing Procedures for Consular Processing

-The exact procedure for filing a waiver is different for each consulate or embassy.
+The exact procedure for filing a waiver is different for each U.S. consulate or embassy.
 Many include instructions concerning how to apply on their website, which you can find via the U.S. Department of State website, www.usembassy.gov.
 Those instructions might, however, tell you to send your application to a USCIS office in the United States, rather than to the consulate itself.

 Waiver Filing Procedures for VAWA Self Petitioners and T Visa Holders

 This is not an area where you should attempt do-it-yourself efforts.
 The stakes are high, and you can assume that the immigration authorities, upon seeing a crime on your record, will be looking for reasons to deny, not grant you a green card.
 Speak to an experienced immigration attorney.
+See, for example, How to Find an Excellent Immigration Lawyer Near Me.

 NEED IMMIGRATION HELP ?